AriFordsham/GHCWiki/building/using.md

 <td>
 Delete all files from the current directory that are created by configuring or building the program.
-If you have unpacked the source and built the program without creating any other files, {{{make distclean}}} should leave only the files that were in the distribution.
+If you have unpacked the source and built the program without creating any other files, `make distclean` should leave only the files that were in the distribution.
 </td></tr></table>

 <table><tr><th>`mostlyclean`</th>